MicrosoftDocs/azure-docs/articles/active-directory/authentication/howto-authentication-passwordless-phone.md

 1. Under **Microsoft Authenticator**, choose the following options:
    1. **Enable** - Yes or No
    1. **Target** - All users or Select users
 1. Each added group or user is enabled by default to use Microsoft Authenticator in both passwordless and push notification modes ("Any" mode).
-To change this, for each row:
+To change the mode, for each row:
    1. Browse to **...** > **Configure**.
    1. For **Authentication mode** - choose **Any**, or **Passwordless**.
 Choosing **Push** prevents the use of the passwordless phone sign-in credential.
 1. To apply the new policy, click **Save**.